elasticio/professional-services-best-practices/professional-services-development-guide.md

   *  [Related reading on Node’s event loop/concurrency handling](https://blog.risingstack.com/node-js-at-scale-understanding-node-js-event-loop/)
 * Code (in dependency libraries) that is callback based should use promisify to allow the use of await
 * Const is preferred over let.
 Using var or undeclared variables should be avoided.
-* Node.js v8 is the current standard
+* The LTS version of Node.js is the generally preferred version of Node.

 ### Typical file structure for components in node.js
     .